Chapter 39

 TILL HE LEADS JUSTICE TO VICTORY - Mat.
 12:20b

-To see that this portion of the prophecy also foretold the coming of Jesus Christ we will examine the following three partitions of the prophecy.
-Specifically, we will discover that He fulfilled, is fulfilling and will fulfill it.
+To see that this portion of the prophecy also foretold the coming of Jesus Christ we will examine the following three portions embedded within the prophecy: (1) that He fulfilled, (2) is fulfilling and (3) will fulfill it.

-Earlier in this portion of our study we saw how, while physically here upon this earth, Jesus healed the sick and forgave sins.
+Earlier in this portion of our study we saw that, while physically here upon this earth, Jesus healed the sick and forgave sins.
 Thus, during His sojourn upon the earth,

 Jesus Christ did fulfill the first portion of this prophecy

-To refresh our memories let us read the following summary of all Jesus did when He came to earth to save us from our sins.
+To refresh our memories let us read the following summary of all Jesus did when He, in human flesh, came to earth to save us from our sins.
 This summary can be found in,

 Matthew 4:23-25